s-vincent/kernel-modules/README.md

 ## License

-All of the modules are under BSD-3 license except Linux version of chardev which is under GPLv2.
+All modules are under BSD-3 license except Linux version of chardev which is under GPLv2.